-- Passengers can dramatically reduce their risk of being killed or seriously injured in a crash by wearing their safety belts. - Organizations that own vans and wagons should have a written safety belt use policy. - Drivers should be responsible for enforcing the policy.
+- Passengers can dramatically reduce their risk of being killed or seriously injured in a crash by wearing their safety belts. - Organizations that own vans and cutaway vehicles should have a written safety belt use policy. - Drivers should be responsible for enforcing the policy.

 Drivers must be well-rested, alert and maintain a safe speed for weather and road conditions.

 Drivers should keep their eyes on the road and hands on the steering wheel.

 Drivers must be especially cautious on curved roads and maintain a safe speed to avoid running off the road.

 If the vehicle's wheels proceed off the roadway, gradually reduce speed and steer back onto the roadway when it is safe to do so.
 Avoid abrupt maneuvers to return the vehicle to the roadway.

-Your vehicle may be equipped with AdvanceTrac® with RSC® (Roll Stability ControlTM).
+Your vehicle may be equipped with AdvanceTrac® with Roll Stability ControlTM.
 Remember that even advanced technology cannot overcome the laws of physics.
 It's always possible to lose control of a vehicle due to inappropriate driver input for the conditions.
 In the event of a flat tire or tread separation, gradually slow down the vehicle and avoid abrupt maneuvers.
+Because vans and cutaway vehicles are substantially

-Because vans and wagons are substantially longer, wider and heavier than cars, they:
+Because vans and cutaway vehicles are substantiall longer, wider and heavier than cars, they:

-- require more space and additional reliance on the sideview mirrors for changing lanes, - do not respond as quickly to abrupt steering maneuvers, and - require additional braking time and distance.
+- Require more space and additional reliance on the sideview mirrors for changing lanes. - Do not respond as quickly to abrupt steering maneuvers. - Require additional braking time and distance.

-An organization that owns an extended length van or wagon should select one or two experienced drivers to drive the vehicle on a regular basis.
+An organization that owns an extended length van or cutaway vehicle should select one or two experienced drivers to drive the vehicle on a regular basis.